From April 1, the government had launched the electronic way or e-way bill system for moving goods worth over Rs 50,000 from one state to another.

-Touted as an anti-evasion measure and would help boost tax collections by clamping down on trade that currently happens on cash basis, the e-way bill provision of the goods and services tax (GST) was first introduced on February 1.
+The GST council had decided on a staggered roll-out of intra-state e-way bill starting April 15 to allow the system to handle the load.
+Touted as an anti-evasion measure and would help boost tax collections by clamping down on trade that currently happens on cash basis, the GST e-way bill provision was first introduced on February 1.

 However, its implementation was put on hold after the system developed glitches in generating permits.
 With several states also starting to generate intra-state e-way bills on the portal, the system developed a snag.